joseffie/gulp-joseffie-settings/README.md

 In the package.json file, in the `scripts` section, you will find the commands to run the project:
 - `dev` — starts the project in development mode.
 - `build` — runs the project in production mode, copying files to the "dist" folder.
+- `scss:check` — starts checking for errors in SCSS with Stylelint linter.
+- `scss:lint` — fixes all errors in SCSS code.
 - `clean` — removes the "dist" folder if it exists.
 - `fonts` — converts the fonts placed in the "fonts" folder into several browser-friendly formats and creates a file with font-face included.
 - `sprite` — converts SVG icons placed in the "svgico" folder to SVG sprite